-161 (3.9%) preprints stated that data would be available on publication, but only 10 of these had subsequently been published (Table 3), and openness on publication did not seem to vary based on whether the preprinted data availability statements include a link to an embargoed repository or not (though the sample size is small).
+161 (3.9%) preprints stated that data would be available on publication, but only 10 of these had subsequently been published (Table 3) and openness on publication did not seem to vary based on whether the preprinted data availability statements include a link to an embargoed repository or not (though the sample size is small).

 Table 3: Assessment of whether researchers promising to make data available on publication actually do so, and whether this differs if researchers included a link to an embargoed repository or not.